 - Back to work after maternity leave

-Once you’ve unpacked and got your new life started here in the tropics, we think you’ll probably need a holiday – once things are back to normal, of course.
+Once you’ve unpacked and all settled living in Singapore, we think you’ll probably need a holiday – once things are properly back to normal, of course.
 (In the meantime, you can travel to select countries via the VTL arrangements!)
 Whether it’s a family-friendly beach affair, a fun-packed glamping trip, or a stay on a farm, we’ve got vacay inspo in (buckets and) spades.
 Island escapes, city breaks, girls’ weekends, romantic weekends: the list is endless.
 Head to our travel section for the full lowdown, and don’t forget to send us a postcard.